OpsDataHub/OSummers/README.md

 - 👋 Hi, I’m @OSummers
-- 👀 I’m interested in all things data
+- 👀 I’m interested in all things involving data
-- 🌱 I’m currently learning R and SQL further
+- 🌱 I’m currently learning SQL, Python, R
-- 💞️ I’m looking to be a part of a company with exciting business challanges involving data
+- 💞️ I’m looking to be a part of a business with fresh new challanges involving data
 - 📫 How to reach me: DM on LinkedIn @oliverjsummers

 <!---